zolutal/zolutal.github.io/_posts/2025-10-07-securinets-sukunahikona.md

  ...
  ```

+Notice that the length is 1999, while the number of elements in the JSArray is only 18.

-If I then try and access something past the end of the elements list, I get a crash:
+If I try and access one index past the end of the elements list, I get a crash:
 ```js
 d8> arr[18]
 abort: Unexpected instance type encountered